Sarthak30/kom-inn/README.md

 ## Install

-You need to install PHP and NodeJS locally.
-Then each of the 4 "application" must get their dependencies installed.
+- You need to install PHP (>7.1) and NodeJS (>6.0)
+- Then each of the 4 "application" must get their dependencies installed

 ## Run locally